samyipsh/tp/docs/UserGuide.md

 Format: `open INDEXES FIELD`

-* The index contained in indexes refers to the index number shown in the displayed person list.
+* The index contained in indexes refers to the index number shown in the [displayed contacts](#displayed-contacts) list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The Field must be "github" or "linkedin"

 Examples:
-* `list` followed by `open 2 3 4 github` opens the github page of the 2nd, 3rd, and 4th person of the contact list.
+* `list` followed by `open 2 3 4 github` opens the github page of the 2nd, 3rd, and 4th person of the [displayed contacts](#displayed-contacts) list.
 * `find Betsy` followed by `open 1 linkedin` opens the github page of the 1st person in the results of the `find` command

 ### Deleting a person : `delete`